IndiePython/nodezator/README.md

 If possible, also read the Nodezator's [manual][] to ensure you are doing everything as they are supposed to be done.
 I often find myself wondering if I there is any problem only to later find out that I was doing something wrong myself.

-Nevertheless, never hesitate to ask for help, regardless of how much info you have about the problem or your technical expertise.
+Nevertheless, never hesitate to ask for help, even if you don't have much info about the problem or don't have any technical expertise.

 ### Minor issues